-How a young carer, who spent most of her early teens caring for her uncle with Down's syndrome, turned to surfing to feel 'happy' and 'encouraged' in life once again
+How a young carer, who spent her early teens caring for her uncle with Down's syndrome, turned to surfing to feel 'happy' and 'encouraged' in life again

 - Ebony, from Newquay, spent much of her early teens caring for her Uncle David

-- The selfless young carer missed out on being able to partake in her favourite hobbies with her friends during these years
+- The selfless carer missed out on her hobbies and spending time with friends

-- But Cornwall's Young Carer's service referred Ebony to a surfing club, who use the sport to help young people tackle mental health issues
+- Eventually she was referred to a surfing club, where the sport is used to tackle mental health issues

-- She has since earned her surf instructor's badge, and continues to volunteer at The Wave Project
+- She has since earned her surf instructor's badge and still volunteers at the club

 A Selfless Act